revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 </details>

 ---
-8. Which of the following is the correct way of creating an object of a class "Student" in python?
+8. Which of the following is the correct way of creating an object of a class `Student` in python?

 a) Student obj = new Student();
 b) obj Student = new Student();